lollo27/Pattern-Recognition-Java/README.md

 - Get the longest line segment passing through at least N points: GET "/line/{n}"
 - Remove all points from the space: DELETE "/space"

-There are also some simple JUnit test for the primary functions of the software.
+There are also some simple JUnit tests for the primary functions of the software.